MatheusParo/Linked-Dictionary/README.md

 # Linked Dictionaries
-Project by Matheus Paro and Yuval Cole.
+Project by Matheus and Katya.
 ## Objective
 - [x] Create a program that takes in a file of words and sort them through Linked Lists.
 - [x] Create a new file with the sorted list.